 Finland is known as the happiest country, a Nordic country, a country with good education system, the hometown of Santa Claus, and a destination for aurora hunting; Finland is still considered as a niche destination; Finland is a destination which could offer once-in-a-lifetime experience.
 With the fast recovery of outbound educational travel in general and popularity of Finnish education, the demand for educational travel to Finland is very strong.
 Finland is considered as a popular destination for edu travel of kids both in summer and winter academic holidays.

-Iceland, and Northern Norway (Lofoten Islands, Tromsø, etc.) are the major competitors from the Nordic in the winter time for Finnish Lapland.
+Iceland, and Northern Norway (Lofoten Island, Tromoso, etc.) are the major competitors from the Nordic in the winter time for Finnish Lapland.
 But there are also many multi-destination products going to many places in Nordic in the same trip.
-Finnish Lapland+Iceland, Northern Norway + Finnish Lapland are quite pupolar mutil-destination products in the market.
+Finnish Lapland+Iceland, Northern Norway + Finnish Lapland are quite popular mutil-destination products in the market.
+Swedish Lapland is also trying to take some market share and get included in the tours by building up new hotels and promotions among the travel trade.
 New Zealand, Australia and North America could also be competitors for Finland in the winter season.
 In the summer, we are mainly competing with other European countries as well as Nordic countries.
 For educational travel, we are mainly competing with traditional edu travel destinations like UK, Australia, New Zealand, US, etc. in both school holidays.

 The current flight recovery status from China to Finland: